Prince Arthur, Duke of Connaught and Strathearn: Early life

-Arthur was born at Buckingham Palace on 1 May 1850, the seventh child and third son of Queen Victoria and Prince Albert of Saxe-Coburg and Gotha.
+Arthur was born at 8:20 am on 1 May 1850 at Buckingham Palace, the seventh child and third son of Queen Victoria and Prince Albert.
 He was baptised by the Archbishop of Canterbury, John Bird Sumner, on 22 June in the palace's private chapel.
 His godparents were Prince William of Prussia (the later King of Prussia and German Emperor Wilhelm I); his great-uncle's sister-in-law, Princess Bernard of Saxe-Weimar-Eisenach (for whom his maternal grandmother the Duchess of Kent stood proxy); and the Duke of Wellington, with whom he shared his birthday and after whom he was named.
 As with his older brothers, Arthur received his early education from private tutors.
 It was reported that he became the Queen's favourite child.